-There is a critical need in the United States for scientists to understand and then become proactive in terms of how the interplay between politics and the economy drive societal views on the scientific enterprise.
-In response, ASPECT: Advancing Science Policy Ethics & Communication @Tulane was established as a scientific hub for programs focused on Science Policy, Ethics, and Communication.
+There is a critical need for scientists in the United States to understand and proactively engage with how the interplay between politics and the economy drive societal views on the scientific enterprise.
+In response, Advancing Science Policy Ethics & Communication at Tulane (ASPECT) was established as a scientific hub for programs focused on Science Policy, Ethics, and Communication.

 The Science Policy and Communication Graduate Fellows Program is the first such initiative to launch under ASPECT.
 A collaborative endeavor between The Murphy Institute’s Center for Public Policy Research (CPPR) and the Tulane School of Science and Engineering (SSE) and School of Medicine (SOM), the program aims to enhance the understanding and practice of science and engineering policy, ethics and communication as they relate to political economy.

-- conducting research and education on science policy and communication,
+- Conduct research and education on science policy and communication.

-- proactively countering negative narratives about science by informing societal stakeholders, and
+- Proactively counter negative narratives about science by informing societal stakeholders.

-- effecting change in policy that will enable scientists to better address the critical problems facing the region and country.
+- Effect change in policy that will enable scientists to better address the critical problems facing the region and country.

 Fellowship Details

-Fellows will take a core course specifically designed for the program, focusing on political economy as it relates to science and engineering.
+During the fellowship, students will take one core course specifically designed for the program, focusing on political economy as it relates to science and engineering, research and development, or innovation.

 Over a two-semester period, the fellows, in conjunction with Tulane or community partners, will work on a research project in one of three areas: